spierala/mini-rx-store/README.md

 this.products$ = Store.select(getProducts);
 ```

-`Store.select` runs the selector against the App State and returns an Observable which will emit as soon as the _products_ data changes.
+`Store.select` runs the selector against the app state and returns an Observable which will emit as soon as the _products_ data changes.

 ## ts-action